Juan Maldonado (Jesuit): Life

-At the age of fourteen or fifteen he went to the University of Salamanca, where he studied Latin with two blind professors, who, however, were men of great erudition.
-He also studied Greek with Hernán Núñez (el Pinciano), philosophy with Francisco de Toledo (afterwards a cardinal), and theology with Padre Domingo Soto.
+At the age of fourteen or fifteen he went to the University of Salamanca, where he studied Latin with two blind professors, who were men of great erudition.
+He also studied Greek with Hernán Núñez (el Pinciano), philosophy with Francisco de Toledo (afterwards a cardinal), and theology with Domingo Soto.
 He declared, as late as the year 1574, that he had forgotten nothing he had learned in grammar and philosophy.
 Having finished his course of three years in the latter of these two studies, Maldonado would have devoted himself to jurisprudence with a view to the exalted offices of the magistracy; but, persuaded by one of his fellow-students, though to the disgust of those upon whom he was dependent, he turned his attention to theology - a choice of which he never repented.
 Having studied the sacred sciences for four years, and passed through the examination and exercises of the doctorate, he taught philosophy, theology, and Greek for some time in the University of Salamanca.
 The register of the Salamanca College of the Society states that he was admitted there in 1558 and sent to Rome to be received.
 He took the Jesuit habit in the Novitiate of San Andrea, 19 August 1562, was ordained priest in the following year, and for some months heard cases of conscience in the Roman College.

 The Collège de Clermont having been opened in Paris, Maldonado was sent thither in the autumn of 1563.
 In February, 1564, he commenced lecturing on Aristotle's De Anima.
 From 1565 to 1569 he lectured in theology.
 His health beginning to fail, a year of rest followed, during which (1570) he gave missions in Poitou, where Calvinism was prevalent, and he was so successful that the people of Poitiers petitioned for a Jesuit College.